Golden Bear Alumni Profiles

 My advice for high school students is to pick a school that is the best fit for you.
 It is okay if you do not know what you want to major in.
 You will figure it out down the road.
 I went into Kutztown unsure if I wanted to major in Education or Sport Management.
 I was undecided for my first two semesters and was still able to finish my Bachelor’s degree a semester early.

-I came to Kutztown in 2015 because of the welcoming environment and supportive staff that greeted me at various Admissions events during my senior year of high school.
-Little did I know that that same welcoming environment would inspire me four years later to continue at KU for graduate school, pursuing a Master’s degree in Student Affairs in Higher Education.
+I came to Kutztown in 2015 because of the welcoming environment and supportive staff that I met at various admissions events during my senior year of high school.
+Little did I know that that welcoming environment would inspire me to not only obtain my Bachelor’s of Arts in Communication Studies (class of 2019) but also to pursue and obtain my Master’s of Education in Student Affairs in Higher Education (class of 2021).

 Arielle Thomas - Aston, PA - CINEMA, TELEVISION, AND MEDIA PRODUCTION - Class of 2017